 Rooks are social birds, moving about in flocks. – Bornholm, Denmark.
 (Photo copyright © by Kaj Halberg)

-Rook, near Århus, Denmark.
+Portrait of a rook, near Århus, Denmark.
 (Photo copyright © by Kaj Halberg)

 Corvus macrorhynchos Large-billed crow